 Internalized homophobia makes some queer men grow up to be right-wing, anti-LGBTQ politicians who pass laws that harm us.
 They live and die in the closet and can’t be saved, pitied, or loved.
 And sometimes it makes queer men like us — men who try to be the best versions of ourselves with what we have.
 I wish I knew why some of us go one way and not the other; I had all the ingredients to be an ultraconservative bigot, yet I’m me.
 It sounds like you turned out well, too.
 Before even reaching college, you’re asking questions I did not ask at your age.
 By asking them, you’re probably not going to be a homophobic bigot.
 And therefore I predict your “type” will naturally expand as you grow.

 When I went to college, I thought I was exclusively into masculine blonde men close to my age.
 A decade has passed since then and my “type” has expanded to include men of nearly every size, age, skin color, and presentation — and even a few women.
-The man I’m dating now would not have been attractive to when I went to college.
+The man I’m dating now would not have been attractive to me when I went to college.
 Tastes change, and yours probably will.
-Don’t force it.
-Just nurture a hungry curiosity about the world — chase new experiences and new people — and leave the rest to time and experience.
+Nurture a hungry curiosity about the world and leave the rest to time.

 Lastly, your Blackness is not a flaw.
-Don’t say or think that again.
-As a queer Kenyan, you have a powerful perspective — one the world badly needs.
+Don’t ever think that.
+As a queer Kenyan, you have a powerful perspective — one the world needs.
 I’ve actually been to Kenya.
 I know it’s homophobic, but it’s also a beautiful place.
 If you haven’t already, read about the queer Kenyan author Binyavanga Wainaina, one of the most prominent Africans to ever come out publicly as gay, who won the Caine Prize for African Writing in 2002.
 The U.S. is a racist country with some good people in it — find them.
 Black culture and Black people are beautiful.
 Anyone who doesn’t think so is trash.
-Discard them.

-My Instagram is not exciting — I am a boring, bookish person — but my handle is the name of this blog: @LoveBeastly.
+My Instagram is not exciting — I am a boring person — but my handle is the name of this blog: @LoveBeastly.